 There were two standard lavatories located to the rear of the cabin for both premium economy and economy class passengers.
 There were no perks of hand lotions, designer hand wash or any other amenities provided.
 Nevertheless, they were clean and tidy and fully stocked as you’d expect.

 An hour before we landed in New York, the crew came around with a light snack consisting of a wrap (chicken caesar for those in the first couple rows and egg mayo for everyone else); crisps (chips) and a packet of biscuits (cookies) – Practicing my American lingo before we landed, accompanied with a choice of drink, of which I had a coffee.

 By the time I finished eating, we were already descending into JFK.
 The crew passed out landing cards and cleared away any rubbish we had left before landing.

 British Airways Premium Economy Class overall thoughts

-Overall, I was very happy with the flight, and I’d recommend it to anyone who wants to pay the premium over regular economy.
+Overall, I was very happy with this flight, and I’d recommend it to anyone who wants to pay the premium over regular economy.
 I’d say for the comfort of the seat pitch alone, especially if you can sit on a window side in a row of 2, this was definitely worth paying for.
 The service on board was very attentive and the range of drinks provided by British Airways was substantial to cater for the needs of most on an 8-hour flight.
 The only thing I’d pick at would be the amenity kit.
 Had it just been presented inside a reusable case, it would have made the product much more premium.
 On this flight, the upcharge was £288 ($374) over economy class.

 Thank you Graeme for this great flight review!
 If you have any comments or questions for him, please leave them in the comments section below.
-Graeme Robb is a frequent flier and world traveler based in London.
+Graeme is a frequent flier and world traveler based in London.
 You can connect with him on Instagram at @gcrobb.